-This course will take the student through laboratory experiments that introduce the techniques of experimental and computational physics specific to sound, light, electricity, and magnetism.
+This course will take the student through laboratory experiments that introduce the techniques of experimental and computational physics specific to mechanics and thermodynamics.

-Individual experiments are designed to complement the progression of the PHYS 1302 course.
+Individual experiments are designed to complement the progression of the PHYS 1301 course.
 Occasionally, the lab may fall ahead of, or behind, the lecture course.
 In such a case, the Lab Instructor will present an introduction to the material needed to complete the week's work.